ramiel/router.js/README.md

 ##Run

-Router has a special method (yes, another one, I lied).
+Router has a special method.
 You can call run after you have setted all your route to immediately launch routes parsing.
 Run has a parameter, 'startUrl'.
 If is setted it will redirect immediately to that url, alse it will read current browser url.
 If you do not call run Router will do nothing until next fragment change.